deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "What am I looking-"

 He winced and shielded his eyes as there was a tremendous flash in the sky.
-It faded almost instantly, but left a purplish-green blob of afterimage behind. "…for?"
+It faded almost instantly, but left a purplish-green blob of afterimage behind. "...for?"

 "Our angels have got orbital superiority."
 Legsy's translated voice had a note of satisfaction in it.

-"Was that…?"
+"Was that...?"

-"Tactical nuclear…fusion warhead."
+"Tactical nuclear...fusion warhead."
 WARHORSE spoke.
 He was labouring worse than Legsy, but then again he was carrying at least twice as much weight, and it certainly didn't seem to be slowing him down.
 If not for his heavier breathing and the sheen of moisture beading on his face, Regaari might have guessed he was almost finding the run easy.
-"RIGHTEOUS'll be…having fun, eh Legs?"
+"RIGHTEOUS'll be...having fun, eh Legs?"

 "Too fuckin' right he will.
 Nobody ever gets to play with the big toys."